PaddlePaddle/PaddleSeg/contrib/SegmentAnything/README.md

 We implemente the segment anything with the PaddlePaddle framework. **Segment Anything Model (SAM)** is a new task, model, and dataset for image segmentation.
 It built a largest segmentation [dataset](https://segment-anything.com/dataset/index.html) to date (by far), with over 1 billion masks on 11M licensed and privacy respecting images.
 Further, SAM can produce high quality object masks from different types of prompts including points, boxes, masks and text.
 SAM has impressive zero-shot performance on a variety of tasks, even often competitive with or even superior to prior fully supervised results.
 However, the SAM model based on text prompt is not released at the moment.
 Therefore, we use a combination of **SAM** and **CLIP** to calculate the similarity between the output masks and text prompt.
 In this way, you can use **text prompt** to segment anything.
 In addition, we also implement SAM that can generate masks for all objects in whole image.

-We provide the pretrained model parameters of PaddlePaddle format, including [vit_b](https://bj.bcebos.com/paddleseg/dygraph/paddlesegAnything/vit_b/model.pdparams), [vit_l](https://bj.bcebos.com/paddleseg/dygraph/paddlesegAnything/vit_l/model.pdparams) and [vit_h](https://bj.bcebos.com/paddleseg/dygraph/paddlesegAnything/vit_h/model.pdparams).
+We provide the pretrained model parameters of PaddlePaddle format, including [vit_b](https://bj.bcebos.com/paddleseg/dygraph/paddlesegAnything/vit_b/model.pdparams), [vit_l](https://bj.bcebos.com/paddleseg/dygraph/paddlesegAnything/vit_l/model.pdparams), [vit_h](https://bj.bcebos.com/paddleseg/dygraph/paddlesegAnything/vit_h/model.pdparams) and [vit_t](https://paddleseg.bj.bcebos.com/dygraph/paddlesegAnything/vit_t/model.pdparam) for [MobileSAM](https://github.com/ChaoningZhang/MobileSAM).
 For text prompt, we also provide the [CLIP_ViT_B](https://bj.bcebos.com/paddleseg/dygraph/clip/vit_b_32_pretrain/clip_vit_b_32.pdparams) model parameters of PaddlePaddle format.

 ## <img src="https://user-images.githubusercontent.com/34859558/190044217-8f6befc2-7f20-473d-b356-148e06265205.png" width="25"/> Performance